 On Barnacle Geese, mainly coloured legrings have been used.
 Black neckbands with white insctription have been used on a small number of birds in 2018.
 Most birds have one ring on each leg, and each ring has one engraved symbol.
-Seven different colours have been used (lime, white, yellow and orange with black inscription, green, blue and red with white inscription).
+Eight different colours have been used (lime, white, yellow and orange with black inscription, green, blue, red and black with white inscription).
 A small number of birds has double-digit rings on one leg, with a metal ring on the other leg.
+Recently, black neckbands with white inscription have been used as well.

 Below you find all colour combinations and ringtypes that have been used in the four different barnacle goose ringing projects, with the period these rings were used.
 The most recent combinations are presented at the top.
 Note that pre-1990 combinations are very rarely seen as the birds wearing them have now almost all died.
 In brackets you see how the combinations should be entered on the website.
 Click on the thumbnails to see a larger image.